What Is Trauma-Informed Care?

 However, how many of us think of the people who are behind these individuals who are helping them cope?
 How do they manage to deal with the trauma of others?
 What are the challenges they need to face and endure to achieve the outcome they aim for PSTD clients?

 Medical practitioners including therapists are humans too.
 They can feel, therefore, can be affected by the negative feelings, thoughts, and emotions of people who seek their help, but how do they do cope after helping someone cope?
-What are the challenges they need to face in performing a trauma-informed therapy?
+What are the challenges they need to face in performing trauma-informed therapy?

 “A therapist who is trauma-informed knows that the mind and body of a person with unhealed trauma is functioning in an altered way.
-That person may be easily triggered to feel too much emotional intensity (hyperarousal), or shut down and unable to feel much at all (hypoarousal),” wrote Robyn E. Brickel, MA, LMFT.
+That person may be easily triggered to feel too much emotional intensity (hyperarousal) or shut down and unable to feel much at all (hypoarousal),” wrote Robyn E. Brickel, MA, LMFT.
 Medical staff, nurses, and therapists who deal with trauma patients hear unfortunate situations each day.

 This is beneficial to patients because it allows them to receive the appropriate treatment they need, especially when they are dealing with post-traumatic stress disorder or other conditions linked to impactful life events.
-All counseling services are beneficial as they all aim to better the mental health of a person, but trauma-informed treatment focuses on the cause of the problem which is the trauma experienced by the patient.
+All counseling services are beneficial as they all aim to better the mental health of a person, but this therapy focuses on the cause of the problem which is the trauma experienced by the patient.
 Therefore, it is easier to plan an approach or technique for addressing the issue.

-Mellissa Withers, PhD, MHS, emphasized the need for training in trauma-informed care among health-care providers and law enforcement.
+Mellissa Withers, PhD, MHS, emphasized the need for training in trauma-informed therapy among health-care providers and law enforcement.
 She wrote, “This training in trauma-informed care is necessary for health-care providers and law enforcement.
-This training is important to build the capacity among providers to deliver holistic patient care, being sensitive to how a range of experiences over the life course may relate to a person’s current health behaviors and health status.
+This training is important to build the capacity among providers to deliver holistic patient care, being sensitive to how a range of experiences over the life course may relate to a person’s current health behaviors and health status.”